sekiya-lab/sekiya-lab.github.io/researches.md

 ## Network Cyber Security

 Network Security is an essential keyword in the current Internet and mandatory for the Internet.
 We can observe DDoS attacks, spoofing attacks, and brute-force attacks every day.
-In these surrounding situations, [NECOMA Project](http://www.necoma-project.jp/){: target="_blank" } was started.
+In these surrounding situations, NECOMA Project was started.
 It is a joint research project of EU and JP.
 We, SEKIYA lab, join the project from the Japanese side.
 The project was funded by the [Ministry of Internal Affairs and Communications](https://www.soumu.go.jp/english/){: target="_blank" }.
 The NECOMA Project was finished in 2017 and [NML Project](https://nml.ai/){: target="_blank" } was started, taking over NECOMA Project.
 NML Project was funded by [JST CREST](https://www.jst.go.jp/kisoken/crest/project/1111094/1111094_2017.html){: target="_blank" }.

 NECOMA addresses the aspect of **data collection** , leveraging past and current work on the topic with the goal to expand these existing mechanisms and orient them towards threat data analysis.